Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Introduction

-Methods of this nature have long been considered in the literature, including simulated annealing \cite{kirkpatrick1983optimization}, Monte Carlo expectation maximization \cite{robert2004monte}, Markov chain Monte Carlo (MCMC) based techniques \cite{martino2016orthogonal} or methods using sequential Monte Carlo (SMC) \cite{miguez2009sequential,miguez2010analysis,miguez2013convergence}.
-These schemes, however, have been restricted to the case where one can utilize the exact function evaluation to assess the quality of each sample.
-The stochastic setting, where it is only possible to compute noisy evaluations of $f(\theta)$, has also received some attention, see, e.g., \cite{homem2014monte} for a survey.
-However, the methods reviewed in \cite{homem2014monte} contain gradient-based Monte Carlo estimators and address a different class of stochastic optimizaton problems, where the cost function itself is defined as an expectation, rather than a finite-sum as in \eqref{eqCostFunction}.
-In recent years, extensions of MCMC-based sampling methods have been developed in order to sample from pdfs whose minima match those of a function in the form of eq.~\eqref{eqCostFunction}, see, e.g., \cite{welling2011bayesian,chen2016bridging}.
-However, again, such schemes rely on the computation of noisy gradients, which we herein assume is not possible.
-There are also other methods using MCMC (see, e.g., \cite{alquier2016noisy} which employs noisy Metropolis steps) which do not require gradients.
-These techniques are primarily designed as sampling algorithms, though, rather than optimization methods.
-A perspective which is closer to our own approach was taken in \cite{akyildiz2017adaptive}, where an adaptive importance sampler was developed using subsampling to compute biased weights.
-However, the method in \cite{akyildiz2017adaptive} lacks convergence guarantees.
+{The stochastic setting, where it is only possible to compute noisy evaluations of $f(\theta)$, is harder and the bibliography is limited in comparison with the deterministic setup.
+The recent survey in \citet{homem2014monte} covers various gradient-based Monte Carlo procedures, however it addresses a different class of stochastic optimizaton problems where the cost function itself is defined as an expectation, rather than a finite-sum as in \eqref{eqCostFunction}.
+Existing model-based random methods for stochastic optimization include MCMC-based samplers which target a probability density function (pdf) matched to the objective function in \eqref{eqCostFunction} (meaning that the maxima of the pdf coincide with the minima of $f(\theta)$) \citep{welling2011bayesian,chen2016bridging}.
+Such schemes, however, also rely on the computation of noisy gradients.
+Other MCMC-based methods (see, e.g., \citet{alquier2016noisy} which employs noisy Metropolis steps) do not require gradients, yet these techniques have been primarily designed and investigated as sampling algorithms, rather than optimization methods.
+Similarly, an adaptive importance sampler for a target pdf matched to $f(\theta)$ is reported in \citet{akyildiz2017adaptive}.
+This method uses subsampling to compute noisy weights, but the technique lacks any theoretical guarantees and does not address the problem optimization directly either.
+A particle filtering algorithm for stochastic global optimization has been proposed by \citet{stinis2012stochastic}.
+The method is intuitive, simple to implement and has been shown to work efficiently in some simple examples, however the contribution of \citet{stinis2012stochastic} is strictly methodological: there is no analysis of performance and no theoretical guarantees.}